Interest Sections

 The Section will establish links with appropriate LERA Chapters and professional associations and engage in other activities consistent with its aim (stated above) and the broader mission of the LERA.

-‘The Work and Human Resources Network (WHR) is a constituent organization of the Labor and Employment Relations Association that offers a forum for the exchange of ideas about work, human resources, and employment relations; and for the professional education of practitioners and researchers in these areas.
+Work, Human Resources, and Organizations is a constituent organization of the Labor and Employment Relations Association that offers a forum for the exchange of ideas about work, human resources, and employment relations; and for the professional education of practitioners and researchers in these areas.
 The WHR Network emphasizes workplace-based research and its implications for policy, labor, and management.
 Workplace-based research is typically field research, grounded research that takes into account the workplace context.
 The Network is inherently multi-disciplinary and welcomes research from a broad set of disciplines, industries, and countries.

 Our goal is to advance the principles of fair and equitable treatment for workers, including the right to collective representation, and to advance the idea that workers are a key source of value creation.
 We seek to explore systems and approaches that support the attainment of worker goals, their ability to create value for the organizations in which they work, and their ability to share in that value.